JanNeuendorf/lorevault/README.md

 ### Limitations

+- It only works on Unix systems.
+(Only tested on Linux.)
 - The contents of the folder are created in memory, so very large files are to be avoided.
 - Every file must be named explicitly.
-There is no support for including folders.
+There is no way to include entire folders.
 - There is no control over metadata/permissions.
-- This is only meant for Linux.
-(It might work on other Unix systems).
+- There is no support for authentication when cloning a repo.

+### Contributing

+**All contribuitions are very welcome, but most of all this project needs testing.**

+There are a few tests in the `justfile` to get started.
+It is, however, very hard to test alone.